 Lets study the break up.

-Large Number of Bounces – This was a surprise.
-Both the lists on Feedburner and Feedblitz were active and were set up to pause emails sent to subscribers who marked email as spam, unsubscribed or were bounced from non available email addresses.
+This was a surprise.
+Both the lists on Feedburner and Feedblitz were active and were set up to pause emails sent to subscribers who marked the email as spam, unsubscribed or were bounced from non-available email addresses.
 So actually we should have seen no bounces as both lists were active.
 But 16.43% (1790) emails bounded and were not deliverable.
 They will no longer be sent any emails.

-Few Unsubscribed – Both the lists were double op-tin, which means people need to fill the form and then click the confirmation link in the email.
-This helps to avoid spam bots spamming the email list.
+Both the lists were double opt-in, which means people need to fill the form and then click the confirmation link in the email.
+This helps to avoid spambots spamming the email list.
 So most people on the list wanted it.
 Only 20 people unsubscribed, which was a reasonable number to accept.
-Unsubscribed users will not be sent the next email newsletter.
+Unsubscribed users will not be sent to the next email newsletter.

-Of the 713 people who opened the mail, few decided to open it again totalling a 862 times.
-This could be from multiple devices like phones, tablets and desktop I suppose.
-Sometime people star it to come back and read later.
+Of the 713 people who opened the mail, few decided to open it again totaling 862 times.
+This could be from multiple devices like phones, tablets, and desktop I suppose.
+Sometimes people start it to come back and read later.

-How can we improve the list emails to make them more engaged and encourage you to come back and read our content.
+How can we improve the list of emails to make them more engaged and encourage you to come back and read our content?
 Share your thoughts and your experiences on running email campaigns.
 Do post a comment.